-Darzah is a part of Child’s Cup Full, a 501(c)3 non-profit social enterprise.
-The idea for Child’s Cup Full began in 2008, when Dr. Janette Habashi, a professor of Educational Psychology at the University of Oklahoma, accompanied her students on a small fundraising initiative to support grassroots education programs for refugee children in the West Bank.
-The local Palestinian community appreciated their assistance, but a group of mothers approached Dr. Habashi, looking for a long term solution to their economic difficulties and asked if she could help find them jobs.
-As the local economy does not offer reliable work to women, Dr. Habashi knew that finding these women reliable work would be extremely challenging.
+Darzah is a project of Child’s Cup Full, a 501(c)3 non-profit social enterprise.
+The idea for Child’s Cup Full began in 2008 when Dr. Janette Habashi, a professor of Educational Psychology at the University of Oklahoma, accompanied her students on a fundraising initiative to support grassroots education programs for refugee children in the West Bank.
+The local Palestinian community appreciated their assistance, but a group of mothers looking for a long-term solution to their economic strife approached and asked Dr. Habashi if she could help them find jobs.
+As the local economy does not offer reliable work for women, Dr. Habashi knew that finding work for these women would be extremely challenging.

-After much contemplation, Dr. Habashi knew the best solution would be creating jobs for these local mothers.
+After much contemplation, Dr. Habashi found that the best solution would be to create jobs for these local mothers.
 Thus, Child’s Cup Full was born.
-Despite not having any background in business, Dr. Habashi was committed to helping these women and this brave decision was supported by her community at the University of Oklahoma, so long as she took the business courses they recommended.
+Despite not having any background in business, Dr. Habashi was committed to helping these women.
+This brave decision was supported by her community at the University of Oklahoma, provided she took various business courses to ensure the success of the organization.

-After a semester of business classes, Dr. Habashi set out on developing a brand that could utilize her background in educational psychology, and the mother’s desire to work.
-This led to the creation of Zeki Learning, Darzah’s sister brand.
-Zeki Learning is a children’s educational resource brand committed to creating high-quality learning materials for preschool-age children that support cognitive development and language learning.
-The brand exclusively employs women from Zabedah and it’s neighboring villages, where access to work is particularly scarce.
+Upon completing a semester of business classes, Dr. Habashi set out on developing a brand that could utilize her background in educational psychology and the Palestinian mothers’ desire to work.
+This led to the creation of Zeki Learning, the sister brand to Darzah.
+Zeki Learning is a children’s educational resource brand committed to creating high-quality learning materials that promote cognitive development and language learning for preschoolers.
+The brand exclusively employs women from Zababdeh and its neighboring regions, where access to work is particularly scarce.

 As word began to circulate about Child’s Cup Full and the jobs it was creating, more and more women began approaching the organization for work.
-In order to help more women, Dr. Habshi decided to form a second brand under CCF.
-Inspired by the prevalent knowledge of Tatreez embroidery in the region, Dr. Habashi decided to create Darzah.
+In order to help more women, Dr. Habashi decided to form a second brand.
+Inspired by the knowledge of tatreez embroidery that is prevalent in the region, she created Darzah.